joemidi/bannertime-developer-test-2019/README.md

 ## Working with bannertime

 ### Setup - Install Gulp Yeoman and Bannertime:

+Bannertime is tool built with [Node.js](https://nodejs.org/en/).
-[Node.js](https://nodejs.org/en/) To install Node.js we don’t use the standard installer, instead we use nvm a [Node Version Manager](https://github.com/nvm-sh/nvm), which allows you to switch between Node versions depending on the project.
+To install Node.js we don’t use the standard installer, instead we use nvm a [Node Version Manager](https://github.com/nvm-sh/nvm), which allows you to switch between Node versions depending on the project.

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash